konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [83]: ​Richard Nixon, 'Address to the Nation Outlining a New Economic Policy: 'The Challenge of Peace'', August 15, 1971.

 [84]: ​Michael J. Graetz and Olivia Briffault, 'A 'Barbarous Relic': The French, Gold, and the Demise of Bretton Woods', in The Bretton Woods Agreements, eds.
-Naomi Lamoreaux and Ian Shapiro : 121--142.
+Naomi Lamoreaux and Ian Shapiro: 121--142.

-[85]: Federal Reserve Economic Data, 'Consumer Price Index for All Urban Consumers', available via [https://fred.stlouisfed.org/series/CPIAUCSL.]
+[85]: Federal Reserve Economic Data, 'Consumer Price Index for All Urban Consumers', beschikbaar via [https://fred.stlouisfed.org/series/CPIAUCSL.]

 [86]: ​Friedrich A. Hayek, 'Can We Still Avoid Inflation?' in The Austrian Theory of the Trade Cycle and Other Essays, ed.
-Richard M. Ebeling : 101.
+Richard M. Ebeling: 101.

 [87]: ​Mark Blaug, Economic Theory in Retrospect, 4th edition , 20--23.